oslabs-beta/KubeVX/README.md

 ![add cluster](https://github.com/oslabs-beta/KubeVX/blob/main/loginAndAdd.gif?raw=true)
 3. You should be able to see metrics graphs under Dashboard  <br>
 ![dashboard](https://github.com/oslabs-beta/KubeVX/blob/main/dashboard.gif?raw=true)
-4. Cluster View has an AI chatbot.
-Please wait for the AI to give you an overview before talking to it.
-It will only answer K8s related questions.  <br>
+4. Cluster View features an AI chatbot powered by the OpenAI API.
+You will have to purchase an Open AI API key to use this feature.
+After purchasing, input your API key in this format "OPENAI_API_KEY={insert api Key}" in a .env file in your root folder.
+The logic to access this key is already built out at the top of AIController.js .
+The chatbot is programmed to only answer K8s related questions.  <br>
 ![clusterview AI](https://github.com/oslabs-beta/KubeVX/blob/main/clusterAndAI?raw=true)
 5. This is the learn kubernetes page.
 Click around and see definitions of each term. <br>
 ![learn k8s](https://github.com/oslabs-beta/KubeVX/blob/main/learnkubernetes.gif?raw=true)